pjaspers/shack/README.md

 # Shack

 A `Rack` middleware that will add a `sha` (if one is found in a `REVISION` file) to the application.
-Either as a custom header: `X-SHACK-SHA` or with an automagically inserted banner in the HTML.
+It will set a custom header (`X-Shack-Sha`) containing the sha and will automagically insert a small banner in the HTML.

+This way you can always be certain which version of your app is currently running, especially handy in staging environments.
+If you don't supply a `sha` nothing will happen (so for example if you use an `ENV` variable containing the sha and don't set it in production, no one will be any wiser).

 ## Installation